 What are virtual holiday party ideas?

-The best virtual holiday parties allow employees to meet casually yet eliminate any possible awkwardness.
+The best virtual Christmas parties allow employees to meet casually yet eliminate any possible awkwardness.
 Some of the best ideas for virtual holiday parties for remote teams are Goodie Boxes, Holiday Playlists, and Celebrating Non-Mainstream Holidays.

 What are the best virtual holiday party games?

 The best virtual holiday party games are Tradition or not?
 Never Have I Ever holiday edition, and online holiday scavenger hunt.
 These games embrace the seasonal spirit and help remote group member connect through fun and creative challenges.

 A Zoom holiday party is an online holiday party that takes place over the video conference platform Zoom.
 These parties are a subset of virtual holiday parties and are similar to Zoom Christmas parties.

 Press "CTRL + D" or "Command + D" to bookmark this page for updates.